Leasehold Conveyancing in Nunhead - Get a Quote from the leasehold experts approved by your lender

 • Registering of the assignment of the change of lessee after a sale

 Most definitely.
-We can put you in touch with a Nunhead conveyancing firm who can help.
+We are happy to put you in touch with a Nunhead conveyancing firm who can help.

-An example of a Freehold Enfranchisement decision for a Nunhead residence is 41 Endwell Road in March 2013. this matter relateed to the acquisition of the freehold of a mid- terraced Victorian house converted into three separate self-contained dwellings.
+An example of a Freehold Enfranchisement decision for a Nunhead property is 41 Endwell Road in March 2013. this matter relateed to the acquisition of the freehold of a mid- terraced Victorian house converted into three separate self-contained dwellings.
 By an order dated 28/11/2012, Deputy District Judge Cole in the Bromley County Court held that the leaseholders were entitled to acquire the freehold and directed that the premium payable be determined by this Tribunal.
-The Tribunal assessed the premium to be £14,753 This case was in relation to 3 flats.
-The the unexpired residue of the current lease was 80.01 years.
+The Tribunal assessed the premium to be £14,753 This case affected 3 flats.
+The unexpired term was 80.01 years.

 Other Topics